freeCodeCamp/freeCodeCamp/guide/english/linux/advantages-of-linux/index.md

 ## Better hardware support.

 For other OSs, usually a user would have to go to the manufacturer's website to get driver support for different types of hardware.
 The Linux kernel supports a majority of hardware automatically via plug-and-play (largely in part because of the open source community).
 Some manufacturers also develop Linux versions of their proprietary drivers which could be easilly installed via the software repository of a distribution or by manually installing the provided binaries.
+With most Linux distributions, you can even get a server version which is minimal and only has a terminal interface

 ## Software Availability/Compatibility.